-Colorful Colorado Fall Foliage Tour September 25th-29thJoin Me in Southwestern Colorado for Golden Aspens!
+Colorful Colorado Fall Foliage Tour October 1st-4th, 2020Join Me in Southwestern Colorado for Golden Aspens!

 Southwestern Colorado has long since been known for its amazing mountains, and autumn foliage, and for good reason; There is nothing quite like it!
 Join me for 4 days, and nights in the heart of Southwestern Colorado for a wonderfully fun, small group workshop!
-Crested Butte, and Ouray will be our home bases during the tour.
-Starting in Crested Butte, just across the mountains from Aspen, we will drive the ol’ dirt roads in search of stunning scenes, and with a little luck they’ll all be backdropped by snow capped peaks!
-Crested Butte is a funky little town with character as large as the mountains surrounding this popular Ski town!
+Ouray will be our home base during this tour.
+Starting in Crested Butte, just across the mountains from Telluride.
+We will drive the ol’ dirt roads in search of stunning scenes, and with a little luck they’ll all be backdropped by snow capped peaks!
+Ouray, otherwise known as the Switzerland of America is a funky little town with character as large as the mountains surrounding this popular mountain town!
 Unique, bizarre and fun little shops, restaurants and saloons dot the main drag very near by our incredible mountain lodging!
-You’ll have time to get a feel, and experience this little town for 2 nights, since the sun sets fairly early, and you’ll definitely want to take the time!
-Once we have taken in and digested Crested Butte we will move onto arguably the most stunning region of all of Colorado, and mountains that rival the Alps of Switzerland!
+Don’t worry, you’ll have a little time to experience this little town, and you’ll definitely want to take the time!

 The San Juan’s Mighty 14,000 peaks are incredible to see, and be near.
 They seem to emanate an energy that just can’t be described!
 Based in Ouray at the rustic Timber Ridge Lodge, we will fan out from there, experiencing abandoned gold mines, red mountains, golden aspens, and huge craggy peaks dominating alpine valleys!
 Close by are several natural but man-improved hot springs to soak away the chill from the crisp autumn air.
 You’ll definitely want to experience these!
 If the sights dont have you reeling to return, the springs will!
 The nearby towns are ripe with micro-breweries, and tasty food, so you’ll never need to go hungry, or thirsty!